rasikasrimal/Spaced-Repetition-App/README.md

 - Keyboard: `+`/`-` adjust zoom, `Z` toggles zoom select, Shift+Arrow keys size a selection, `Enter` applies it, and `Esc` cancels.
 - Hold Space to pan with the mouse; right-clicking the chart also steps back one zoom level.
 - Touch: pinch to zoom, use a two-finger drag to pan, and tap Reset to restore the full view.

+## Themes

+- Toggle between the light and dark palettes from the header controls or the timeline toolbar—both modes use fixed colour values so surfaces stay visually consistent offline.
+- Theme selection persists via local storage, so the app restores your preference on reload and across navigation.
+- The flat design keeps focus outlines and chart gradients readable in both modes without relying on box shadows.

 ## Getting started